 As well as composing small works played by the Philharmonia Orchestra, Joy Sigaud is an Editor and Publisher with a wealth of experience in the field.
 She writes and reviews matters of general interest, including interviews and dialogues.

-She has a longstanding history in publishing which began, after a short stint with Times Newspapers, as Special Projects Manager for Africa’s leading magazine African Review, the longest running and most successful periodical which took her on an international journey 40 years ago.
+She has a longstanding history in publishing which began in 1979, after a short stint with Times Newspapers, as Special Projects Manager for Africa’s leading magazine African Review, the longest running and most successful periodical which took her on an international journey 40 years ago.
 She then published her own journal Expansion Today which was successfully sold in 1987 to a prominent Nigerian and leading Nigerian newspaper editor.

 Review of “Becoming” by Michelle Obama – the best selling book of 2018, inspirational and frank depicting some wonderful photos from her youth.